-Similar processes to sand casting include graphite permanent mold casting, investment casting and V-casting.
+Similar processes to sand casting services include graphite permanent mold casting, investment casting and V-casting.
 These casting types use graphite, wax and unbound sand, respectively.
 In comparison to the other kinds of metal casting, sand casting provides the following advantages:

 - Versatility: A wide variety of alloys, shapes, and sizes can be sand cast.
 Aluminum sand castings can be molded into any shape, so they can be used for applications in many industries.